UniversalDependencies/docs/_id/index.md

       * Passive verbs with prefix _ter-_: _terbakar_ "on fire", _terjatuh_ "fell", _terkejut_ "shocked"
       * Passive verbs with confix _ke-an_: _ketinggalan_ "lag behind", _kecurian_ "be stolen"

-* These 11 UDv2 features are not relevant to Indonesian grammar:
+* These 11 UD v2 features are not relevant to Indonesian grammar:
   * `Gender`.
 Indonesian words have no gender.
   * `Animacy`.
 Similar with Gender, there is no requirements of agreements between words in Indonesian.
   * `NounClass`, with the same reason for Gender and Animacy